spacebarchat/spacebarchat/README.md

 This project is only possible by volunteers like you and me, your contribution is very much appreciated.

-If you would like to contribute then [read this issue](https://github.com/fosscord/fosscord/issues/10) first.
+If you would like to contribute then [read this guide](https://docs.fosscord.com/contributing/).

 ### License